angrybacon/doomsday-wiki/markdown/articles/2018/12/13/primer.md

 So my main motivation with this list was to attempt the reduce the number of "dead" cards, preferably all the way to 0.
-A Draw4 is powerful card advantage against decks that don't pressure your life total, a way to recover from discard, a decent bait spell for countermagic, and a functional storm engine in its own right.
+A Draw4 is powerful card advantage against decks that don't pressure your life total, a way to recover from discard, a decent bait spell for countermagic, and a functional _Storm_ engine in its own right.
 Simply put, Draw4's don't suck to topdeck as much as a Lab Man.

 > Why play twice as many rituals as previous lists?